-Development proposals that lead to an increase in road and pedestrian safety risk will not be supported, particularly where they involve reductions in road visibility for drivers and pedestrians at bends, corners and junctions.
+Development proposals that lead to an increase in road and pedestrian safety risk will not be supported.

 4.4.2.1 There is supporting evidence that road safety issues need to be addressed in many parts of the Parish.
 Whilst the number of road accidents in recent years may be considered low, it is the view of the community that the risk of serious accidents has risen significantly and measures need to be taken to reduce this risk.